Bengaluru, Karnataka

 The quality of the barrier film and rubber are extremely important for many reasons.
 A poor quality septum may lead to improper re-sealing, skewed test results, or poor quality product.
 To minimize this, manufacturing inputs must be strictly controlled.

-Minimum Order Quantity | 100 onwards |
+Minimum Order Quantity: 100 onwards

-Color | Grey |
+| Color | Silver |

-Shape | Round |
+| Shape | Round |

 Rubber septum consists of a disk of rubber or similar material used to seal a vial or other device.
 It is installed along the inside of a cap, which is typically made of metal or plastic.
 A syringe needle pierces the rubber septum for the purpose of injection and, on withdrawal, the elasticity of the septum ensures that the hole reseals.